MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex2_Delegate_Subject_Rights_Requests.md

 # Lab 3 - Exercise 2 - Delegate Subject rights requests

-As one part of the ISO-27001 preperation, Contoso Ltd. plans to implement a process for GDPR subject rights requests.
-Contoso Ltd. plans to use the Microsoft Priva subject rights requests feature while also integrating the new workflow into an internal compliance audit process.
-You as the Cybersecurity Architect Expert have to delegate handling the European DSRs and set up read permissions for the audit.
-A custom view-only role group is needed as the built-in role groups grant too many permissions for the audit and employees handling DSR cases are not intended to also handle the Privacy Risk Management feature.
-Assign the chosen employees the necessary roles for handling subject rights requests or auditing following the principle of least privilege.
-For the POC you are planning to use the Microsoft Priva trial and you have to check if audit logs are activated in your tenant.
-Because the compliance audit is happening bi-monthly you also have to increase the subject rights request retention duration, so there is no blind spot between the audits.
+Contoso Ltd. is preparing for ISO-27001 certification.
+As part of this preparation, they need to implement a process for GDPR subject rights requests.
+The company will use the Microsoft Priva subject rights requests feature and integrate the new workflow into their internal compliance audit process.

+As the Cybersecurity Architect Expert, you will delegate the handling of European DSRs and set up read permissions for the audit.
+To ensure that employees handling DSR cases do not also handle the Privacy Risk Management feature, you will create a custom view-only role group.
+The built-in role groups grant too many permissions for the audit.

+You will assign the chosen employees the necessary roles for handling subject rights requests or auditing, following the principle of least privilege.
+To complete the POC, you will use the Microsoft Priva trial and ensure that audit logs are activated in your tenant.
+Since the compliance audit occurs bi-monthly, you will increase the subject rights request retention duration to eliminate any blind spots between the audits.

 ## Part 1: Design a solution (required)